akobbs/javascript-interview-questions/README.md

 **Note**:

 Arrow function doesn't have own `this`.
 It takes it from the outside.
-More about arrow functions [link to the question about an arrow function]
+See [arrow functions](https://github.com/akobbs/javascript-interview-questions#what-is-an-arrow-function)

 ---